Copy one universal prompt into Claude Code, Codex, Cursor, Windsurf, or Copilot Chat. It detects the framework and verifies the setup end to end.

 - Preserve existing middleware, proxy, instrumentation, Docker, PM2, and start scripts.

-- Do not add SECURENOW_FIREWALL_ENABLED to .env, PM2 env, Docker env, or shared process env.
-The firewall is on by default; disable it only with the dashboard toggle or config.firewall.enabled=false in .securenow/credentials.json.
+- Do not add SecureNow runtime defaults to .env, PM2 env, Docker env, or shared process env.
+The SDK reads .securenow/runtime.json locally and generated runtime credential files in production.

 Runbook: